Ultrasound Guided Needle Biopsy

 What is an ultrasound-guided needle biopsy?

-- This test can also be combined with endoscopy or bronchoscopy when tumors are within the GI tract or the lungs.
-These are respectively known as endoscopic ultrasound (EUS) or endobronchial ultrasound (EBUS).
+This test is most often used for lymph node, breast, and liver biopsies.
+This test can also be used with endoscopy or bronchoscopy when tumors are within the GI tract or the lungs.
+These are known as endoscopic ultrasound (EUS) or endobronchial ultrasound (EBUS).

 How is this test performed?

 Local anesthesia, such as lidocaine, will be used to numb the area.
 An ultrasound is done to find the abnormality and is used to guide the needle into the lesion.
 The needle removes tissue for testing.The actual insertion and removal of the needle takes only a few minutes.
 The whole procedure will take about 30 minutes.

 As the numbing medication wears off, you may have some discomfort.
 You may have a small amount of bleeding at the site.